ryderwishart/tbta-csv/README.md

 # tbta-csv
 A CSV dump of The Bible Translator's Assistant data

+If you use this data, please share a pull request to the README or message me to add a link to what you're doing with it.
+Thanks!

 ## What is this?

 This is a CSV dump of the data from The Bible Translator's Assistant (TBTA) project.
 The data is in the form of a CSV file, with each row representing a single word.
 Each table in the original Access databases is contained in a separate CSV file.